freesurfer-rge/slothpu/docs/functional_units.md

 *Functional Selector:* PC

-This consists of a 16-bit address register and an 'increment enabled' flag.
+This consists of a 16-bit PC address register, a 16-bit jump register and an 'increment enabled' flag.

 During the Fetch0 and Fetch1 pipeline stages, it places its value on the A and B buses (for Fetch1, the LSB is inverted).